juhalehtonen/planmill2sheets/README.md

 Use OAuth and set the scopes to allow read/write access to spreadsheets.

-Then run `python planmill2sheets.py` and you're done.
-You might need to authorize yourself to Google once before.
+Then run `pipenv run python3 planmill2sheets.py` and you're done.
+You need to authorize yourself to Google once before.